fenago/python-journey/md/Lab_10.md

-Files can be created by writing to them, as discussed in [chapter 11].
+Files can be created by writing to them.
 To create a directory, use [os.makedirs] or [os.mkdir].
 The difference between them is that [os.mkdir] doesn't create any necessary intermediate directories, but [os.makedirs] does: